jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 ### No Pooling - Independent $\theta_i$ for each player

 The no pooling model is the exact opposite of the complete pooling model, where each player has a separate and independent chance of success.
 The formulation looks similar with a subtle difference, $\theta$ now becomes $\theta_i$ because there is a separate one for each player.
+Practically, this is exactly what we want as we know that each player has different free-throw abilities.
+However, we run into problems when we take into consideration the size of our dataset.
+We only have around 150 attempts for each player and have to use this to come up with a reliable estimate of ability.
+We'll see the impact of this soon.

 $$ p(y_i \mid \theta_i, K_i) = \text{Binomial}(\theta_i, K_i) $$